apache/druid/docs/data-management/cascading-reindexing.md

 }
 ```

+**Applying deletions regardless of compaction thresholds:**

+When the cluster compaction policy is [`mostFragmentedFirst`](../api-reference/automatic-compaction-api.md#compaction-policy-mostfragmentedfirst), an interval must meet minimum size thresholds (such as `minUncompactedCount`) before it is compacted.
+An interval that recently crossed a deletion rule's `olderThan` threshold may have too few uncompacted segments to qualify, which delays applying the deletion.

+Operators who apply deletion rules for data compliance can set `forcePendingDeletionCompaction: true` on the policy.
+Any interval that has deletion rules not yet applied to all of its segments is then compacted regardless of those thresholds, while still using the policy's full-vs-minor decision.
+This applies only to cascading reindexing deletion rules; it does not change eligibility for any other compaction.
+The setting defaults to `false`, so by default deletions wait until the interval qualifies for compaction on its own.

 #### Index spec rules

 Index spec rules control compression and encoding settings for compacted segments, independently of partitioning.